New cohomological invariants of foliations: The antibasic Laplacian

 From the formulas (\ref{anti_d_ProjectionCommutator}) and (\ref {epsilonProjetionFormulas}),

 Thus $\Delta _{a}$ is the restriction of an elliptic operator on the space of all differential forms.
-Note that it is not clear whether this operator is differential or pseudodifferential or not, since $P_{b}$ is not pseudodifferential in general.
+Note that it is not clear whether this operator is differential or pseudodifferential or not, since $P_{b}$ is not pseudodifferential in general, because it is not pseudolocal.
+Simple examples show that $P_b$ can take a smooth function to a discontinuous function.

 We summarize the results below.

 \begin{theorem} The antibasic Laplacian $\Delta _{a}$ satisfies the following. where $\widetilde{\Delta }=\Delta +\delta P_{b}\varepsilon ^{\ast }+P_{b}\varepsilon ^{\ast }\delta $, $\widetilde{\Delta }^{\ast }=\Delta +\varepsilon P_{b}d+d\varepsilon P_{b}$ is its adjoint, and $\overline{ \Delta }=\Delta -\varepsilon P_{b}\varepsilon ^{\ast }$.